October 3rd, 2018

 October 14th, 2016

-Whether you ride a dual sport, cruiser, or dirt bike, you take a risk every time you climb onto your motorcycle.
-There are a thousand ways to crash your bike on the best roads on the most beautiful riding day, but it’s when you add other drivers into the equation that the risk skyrockets.
+Whether it’s a dual sport, cruiser, or dirt bike, riders take a risk every time they climb onto their motorcycle.
+There are a thousand ways to crash a bike even on the best roads on the most beautiful riding day, but it’s when you add other drivers into the equation that the risk skyrockets.
 Why?
 Because a lot of Nashville drivers simply don’t know how to safely interact with motorcyclists out on the road, and that lack of knowledge and experience can lead to fatal consequences.

 - Give space.
 Be sure to always give motorcyclists plenty of room when behind one on the road, especially on the interstate.
 Motorcyclists can’t stop as quickly as other vehicles on the road.
 Giving them plenty of space can help you avoid a crash and potentially save a life.

 - Look twice.
 One of the most common areas for motorcycle crashes is at intersections.
 Be sure to look twice before pulling out or changing lanes.